s3blocks/s3bGenerator/README.md

 If you want to play around with it in your browser:
-1. Go to ```https://s3blocks.github.io/generator/?id=279911751``` (or use another project id)
+1. Go to ```https://s3blocks.github.io/generator/?id=279911751``` (or use another project id) 1.1 reload - if the result is blank, pressing reload on the browser maybe required.
 2. It should convert the available block data to s3blocks, and display it right on the page!

 ## Notes/To-do